 Are you already working as a video editor, or close to getting your first job?
 Need training that goes beyond the basics, and gets into the nitty-gritty of what’s really needed in the real world of video editing?

 Inside The Edit doesn't teach you any actual software skills.
 Instead, it describes itself as “the world’s first creative editing course”.
-Developed by professional editors working in the industry, it details hundreds of specific structural, journalistic and creative techniques used in documentary and entertainment television.
+Developed by professional editors working in the industry and used by big names such as Discovery, Sky and Universal, it details hundreds of specific structural, journalistic and creative techniques used in documentary and entertainment television.

 The tutorials, then, are a mix of high-end editing theory, footage analysis and timeline demonstration, and you’ll get 35 hours of real-world rushes (raw footage) to practise on, plus 2,000 music tracks to score with.
 There are also lessons on the secondary skills needed by video editors; as “psychologists, diplomats and social chameleons”.